,

 Ratios - Estimating the Impact of Demand Variables on Price

 Often a goal when analyzing the feeder cattle market is to predict the effect of a change in one particular factor on the feeder price outlook.
-In such instances, the relative price impact of the change is more important than predicting a actual specific price.
+In such instances, the relative price impact of the change is more important than predicting an actual specific price.
 The use of ratios based on the factors found in the feeder price formula is a useful method for estimating relative impacts of these factors on feeder cattle prices.
 Two ratios in particular have value for this application:

 The Supply of Feeders

 Although demand considerations dominate the price determination process in the feeder cattle market, supply factors can have a large effect on prices, particularly from week to week.
 For example, there is a tendency for calf prices to soften during the peak of the fall run, when supply is the greatest.
-Figure 2 highlights the seasonal variation in fall prices of 5-600 lb feeder steer calves in the Edmonton market over the 1993-1998 period.
-On average, lowest prices for these animals have occurred during the peak of the fall run, primarily in response to higher volumes of marketings.
+Figure 3 highlights the seasonal variation in fall prices of 500-600 lb feeder steer calves in Alberta over the 2008-2013 period.
+On average, the lowest prices for these animals have occurred during the peak of the fall run, primarily in response to higher volumes of marketing.

 Arbitrage